Analysis | Fantasy football start/sit tips Week 3: Bench David Johnson

 Hopkins has been targeted 22 times this season, tied for ninth-most in the league, catching 15 of those for 230 yards and a touchdown.
 On Sunday he will face a New York Giants secondary that has held Blake Bortles and Dak Prescott to a combined 81.6 passer rating against; the league average is 91.3.

-The key for Big Blue has been cornerbacks Eli Apple and Landon Collins along with linebacker Alec Ogletree, three above-average defenders in coverage.
+The key for Big Blue has been defensive backs Eli Apple and Landon Collins along with linebacker Alec Ogletree, three above-average defenders in coverage.
 The Giants have yet to allow a receiving touchdown to a wideout in 2018.
 In addition, only two receivers have more than 50 yards in a game against the Giants' secondary this season.

 It’s fair to say the Giants have yet to face a wideout like Hopkins this season, but Texans quarterback Deshaun Watson hasn’t shown any of the MVP form he had last year.
 And if the Giants can pressure him in the pocket, his efficiency will drop even further.
 Dating back to 2017, the rate of Watson’s on-target throws drops from 83 to 55 percent under pressure while his interception rate rises from 2 to 7 percent.